Non-equilibrium diagrammatic approach to strongly interacting photons: Application: strongly interacting photons using atoms near waveguides

 where $n \in \{1,2,3,4\}$, $\omega_n(k)$ are the poles of $G_P^R(\omega,k)$ and

-With all GFs depending solely on the parameter $\chi$, we are left with the task to solve for it self-consistently.
+\end{widetext} With all Green's functions depending solely on the parameter $\eta$, we are left with the task to solve for it self-consistently.
 The corresponding equation can again be read off from Fig.~\ref{fig:Hartree} and states

 So far, there is no ambiguity regarding the non-linear Feynman rules.
 In the polarization bubbles of the exchange photon however, these partially forbid dressing the propagator of state $|d\rangle$ via couplings to the metastable state.
 Employing the strict interpretation where $G_d^R$ remains undressed, the exchange photon self-energy reads